-The AIA Show takes place this week.
-Like other building industry trade shows, the cost to attend and exhibit are a large expense for building materials manufacturers.
+The cost to attend and exhibit at the AIA show are a large expense for building materials manufacturers.
 The AIA Show can also be one of the most frustrating shows for an exhibitor because of the lack of traffic on the trade show floor.
 Here’s how to get the most out of exhibiting at AIA.

 Architects Embrace Change